FREQUENTLY ASKED QUESTIONS

 What is the difference between solid and engineered hardwood flooring?

-They are both real hardwood, but one will often work better in a space than the other, depending on the type of subfloor and other variables.
+Most of our customers here in Nashville think of engineered hardwood floors as "not real" wood, at least before we kindly correct them.
+It is, in fact, as real as solid hardwood floors.
+While they are both made from real wood, one will often work better in a space than the other, depending on the type of sub-floor and other variables.
 Please read our in-depth blog post to understand the difference between these two materials.

 What type of floor should I have installed?